<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 If a company's assets are all on one cloud platform, and an outage happens, suddenly, every computer in the building might as well be a very fancy paperweight.
 Sometimes this happens because of bad actors, sometimes it happens because of human error and intervention.
 But no matter the reason, this can of outage can cost businesses income and break trust with both customers and employees.

 However, if there are multiple cloud environments, widespread outages can be avoided.
 This gives you resiliency in the face of disruption and allows you to achieve business continuity.
 By mitigating widespread loss of service.
-This is one of the benefits of use multiple software as a service (SaaS) solutions.
+This is one of the benefits of using multiple software as a service (SaaS) solutions.

 Other advantages